JordanSpencerWu/old-website/_posts/blog/2016/2016-11-06-react-puzzle-game.md

 ##### Here Are The Rules

-1. Whenever you click on a tiles, the four adjacent tiles change color.
+1. Whenever you click on a tile, the four adjacent tiles change color.
 (Diagonal titles are not considered adjacent)

 2. Colors change in this order: BLUE -> BLUE_PURPLE -> BLUE_GREEN -> back to BLUE.